neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 ### `jobs.<job-id>.multi`

 **Optional** By default, a job can only have one running instance at a time.
-Calling `neuro-flow run <job-id>` for the same job ID will attach to the already running job instead of creating a new one.
+Calling `apolo-flow run <job-id>` for the same job ID will attach to the already running job instead of creating a new one.
 This can be overridden by enabling the `multi` attribute.

 **Example:**